2E0PGS/blog/_posts/2020-07-25-a-state-of-tuners.md

 ## VLC DVB-T RTL

-Quick and simple command to view TV on VLC using a RTL dongle: `vlc dvb-t://frequency=578000000:bandwidth=0`
+* Quick and simple command to view TV on VLC using a RTL dongle: `vlc dvb-t://frequency=578000000:bandwidth=0`
+* Record `cvlc` transport stream headless: `cvlc dvb-t://frequency=578000000:bandwidth=0 :program=8384 --sout "#file{dst=/home/anon/recording.ts,no-overwrite}"`

 ## AsusTek - LNA Tiger Hybrid signal issues

-Windows VLC: Not good signal at all.
+* Windows VLC: Not good signal at all.
 Very blocky.
 For some reason will decode in DVB-T2 but I don't believe it really is doing V2.
 See screenshots of VLC codec info.

-Linux VLC: No decode as of yet.
+* Linux VLC: No decode as of yet.
 Sometimes syncs but never a image or error under `-vvv` console output.

 ## Firmware